 One on One Therapy for Children & Young Adults

-Children benefit from one-on-one therapy at particularly transformative times in their lives.
+Children and young adults’ benefit from one-on-one therapy at particularly transformative times in their lives.
 Individual child therapy often requires a deft approach.
 It must recognize the child’s developmental level and needs, their attachment needs, and the impact their relationships have on their lives.

-Dr. Smerling establishes a supportive relationship with younger clients, wherein her expertise allows the child to better manage difficult times and ultimately find success through the following applications:
+Dr. Smerling establishes a supportive relationship with younger clients, wherein her expertise allows the child to better manage difficult times and ultimately find success.

-Play Therapy: Play therapy uses a variety of play and creative arts techniques to alleviate chronic, mild and moderate psychological and emotional conditions that could be the underlying cause of problems, or are preventing children from realizing their potential.
+Play therapy uses a variety of play and creative arts techniques to alleviate chronic, mild and moderate psychological and emotional conditions that could be the underlying cause of problems or are preventing children from realizing their potential.
 Sand therapy and dramatic play, for example, provide children with a variety of possible outlets with which to express themselves.

-Community Resources: Dr. Smerling takes particular pride in having an extensive knowledge of the community resources available to children, which can be used in conjunction with therapy to further support their successes.
+Dr. Smerling takes pride in having an extensive knowledge of the community resources available to children, which can be used in conjunction with therapy to further support their successes.

 Dr. Smerling firmly believes that parental actions affect young children, and therefore children are never treated in isolation from their parents.
 Dr. Smerling requires that parents be involved in their children’s therapy, as they are in their lives, but doesn’t necessarily bring them into the room during therapy.